MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell.md

 ## Next steps

-Learn more about how to [Update existing Azure Stack HCI clusters](../manage/update-cluster.md) when the Lifecycle Manager was not installed.
+Learn more about how to [Update existing Azure Stack HCI clusters](../manage/update-cluster.md) when the Lifecycle Manager isn't installed.